-To measure surface tension, for example the surface tension of water, a platinum ring (circle connected to a vertical stem) is pulled through the surface of the water.
-The water adheres to the ring for some distance above the surface.
+One of the ways to measure surface tension of a liquid is to use a platinum ring.
+This ring is pulled through the surface.
+The liquid adheres to the ring for some distance above the surface.
 When it breaks away the force is measured and converted to surface tension.

 To measure interfacial surface tension, for example the interfacial tension of water and oil, a platinum ring is pulled through the surface of the water into the oil.
 The water adheres to the ring for some distance above the surface.
 When it breaks away the force is measured and converted to interfacial surface tension.

 In old literature there is a paper describing “An Interfacial Tensiometer For Universal Use”.
 This paper defined the need for both the upward pull (water to oil) and the downward push (oil to water).